chunlinxiao/ngs-swift/README.md

 <b>Introduction</b>

-<sub>NGS-SWIFT is a customized computational environments and packages essential for DNA and RNA sequence analysis with public and control-accessed NGS data in cloud.
+<sub>NGS-SWIFT is a customized computational environments and software packages essential for DNA and RNA sequence analysis with public and control-accessed NGS data in cloud.
 Instantiation of an cloud instance or instance clusters with ideal computing environment is much facilitated.</sub>

 <sub><b>Included tools are: </b><br />
   Popular aligners (bwa, bowtie2, soap2 etc), <br />